cambridge-cares/TheWorldAvatar/Agents/GFAAgent/README.md

 repo_username.txt should contain your Github username. repo_password.txt should contain your Github [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), which must have a 'scope' that [allows you to publish and install packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

-### 2.2 Docker Deployment
+### 2.2 Raw data for floors data integration
-In gfaagen.json, specify the database name and csv file path in environment variable, an example in the following:
+In gfaagen.json, specify the database name and csv file path in environment variable.
+Currently it only support HDB properties data from [Data.gov.sg](https://beta.data.gov.sg/collections/150/datasets/d_17f5382f26140b1fdae0ba2ef6239d2f/view), which include building address and floors data.
+An example in the following:
 ```
 "Env": [
     "DATABASE=postgres",